The NCBI RefSeq Genes composite track shows human protein-coding and non-protein-coding

 The item labels and codon display properties for features within this track can be configured

-through the controls at the top of the track description page.
-Click the view name
+through the check-box controls at the top of the track description page.
+To adjust the settings

 Label: By default, items are labeled by gene name.
 Click the appropriate Label